Technology Law & Public Policy Clinic

 in crafting policy.

-- Examine the current status of driverless cars and develop policy
+- Examine issues around testing of driverless cars and develop policy recommendations

 Technology Law Clinic News